jdittrich/userNeedResearchBook/text/03_dataGathering.md

 Asking follow-up questions also shows that you care about in what participants say and do.
 Follow-up questions can be about topics the participant mentioned or workflows that they demonstrated.
 You can also summarize what you heard and saw: “So, you said that…”.
 This allows you to check your understanding and show that you listened keenly—without judging what is being said.

 Some participants may  assume that you can not learn anything from them assuming you already know about their work.
-For example, if you are from the company that developed a product they use, they might assume that you know about everything they possibly could be do with it.
+For example, if you are from the company that developed a product they use, they might assume that you know about everything they possibly could do with it.
 Even if you know the product well, you probably do not know how people use it in practice and what its limitations are in such situations.
 You can tell them: “Thanks, it can seem this way, but I only create a small part of (Product) development and I am not an expert on (whatever the product is used for).
 I think I can learn a lot about how (product) is actually used in the real world!”

 ### Make a friendly impression through  body language.